diplodoc-platform/components/README.md

 ### Preparation

+By default playwright will use http://localhost:6006 as URL for storybook server.

-You need to add `.env` file in repository's root directory with the data below:
+If you want to change it, you should add `.env` file in repository's root directory with the data below:

 ```bash
 # The URL where the storybook is running